cocos-creator/docs-3d-deprecated/en/editor/publish/publish-xiaomi-quick-game.md

       openssl req -newkey rsa:2048 -nodes -keyout private.pem   -x509 -days 3650 -out certificate.pem
       ```

       > **Note**: **openssl** can be used directly in the terminal in Linux or Mac environment, and in the Windows environment you need to install `openssl` and configure system environment variables.
-Restart Creator 3D after the configuration is complete.
+Restart __Cocos Creator 3D__ after the configuration is complete.

 **2. Build**